Do you have an interest in evidence-based policy?

 Workshops Lead/Team

 The Workshops Team is responsible for organising our workshops programme.
 Workshops cover a variety of practical skills or important knowledge relevant for researchers interested in influencing or moving into science policy.
-These events take science-policy discussions and apply them in a more interactive format.
+These are events that bring early-career researchers and policy-makers together to discuss chosen topics through an interactive event format.
 Topics are chosen based on suggestions from committee members, personal interests or suggestions from the wider CUSPE network.
 The team’s activities include finding speakers, organising workshop exercises, booking venues and ensuring that events run smoothly.
+Some workshops might require collaboration and coordination with other Cambridge societies and/or policy institutions.
 The Workshops Team works closely with the Marketing and Communications Team to share and promote the events.
 Workshops Team members are likely to be responsible for organising a particular workshop or panel discussion, including identifying speakers, deciding themes and organising ticketing and promotion, or leading on particular aspects of an event e.g. room booking/promotion.
+The Workshops Lead is responsible for coordinating the workshops programme as well as ensuring that actions required for event organisation are completed and events run smoothly.
+This role involves working closely with the Lectures and Marketing Leads.

 Forum Team